fjalanis/fina/household-finance-prd.md

 - When a transaction is deleted, all its associated entries should be deleted
 - The UI should allow for the deletion of the last entry in a transaction with proper confirmation
 - The transaction list should update immediately to reflect balance changes without a full page refresh
+- Moving entries between transactions:
+  - An entry can be moved from one transaction to another using the "Move" action
+  - The source transaction will be deleted if it becomes empty after the move
+  - Both source and destination transactions will have their balance status recalculated
+  - No transaction merging is performed - only the specific entry is moved

 #### 2.4 Recurring Transactions
 - System-suggested recurring transaction identification